Funeral of Bobby Messett, who was shot dead in Bray, told he died too soon

 “Bobby’s life has been cut short.
 Life is so precious, a gift from god.
 He died before his time.
 He has died too tragically and suddenly, too soon.
 But his tragedy has allowed us to see the remarkable impact which Bobby has made on those in his life.
 He inspired many young people and touched many lives.”

-Fr Dan invited members of the congregation to briefly sum Bobby up.
+Fr Nguyen invited members of the congregation to briefly sum Bobby up.
 “Legend” came a voice from the body of the church, as well as “amazing person”, followed by “perfect in every way”.

 Symbols were brought to the altar representing his life.
 A number 5 Glencormac United jersey; a photograph of his children, one of his three granddaughters, boxing gloves, a Liverpool crest, golf clubs, his cycling helmet, and finally, a bottle of rum “to send him on his way”.